Lenisambulatrix

-Lenisambulatrix (Humboldt lobopodian) is a genus of extinct worm belonging to the group Lobopodia and known from the Lower Cambrian Maotianshan shale of China.
+Lenisambulatrix (also known as "Humboldt lobopodian") is a genus of extinct worm belonging to the group Lobopodia and known from the Lower Cambrian Maotianshan shale of China.
 It is represented by a single species L. humboldti.
 The incomplete fossil was discovered and described by Qiang Ou and Georg Mayer in 2018.
 Due to its missing parts, its relationship with other lobopodians is not clear.
 It shares many structural features with another Cambrian lobopodian Diania cactiformis, a fossil of which was found alongside it.

 Discovery

 The fossil of Lenisambulatrix humboldti was discovered by Qiang Ou (China University of Geosciences, Beijing, China) and Georg Mayer (University of Kassel, Kassel, Germany).
 It was found in the Heilinpu Formation of the Huaguoshan section at Sanjiezi village, Erjie town, Yunnan, South China.
 The location is dated to Cambrian Series 2, Stage 3 (about 520 million years old).
 The excavation also yielded a fossil of Diania cactiformis, already described by Ou's team in 2011.
 The specimen was compressed partly with the fossil of a brachiopod Diandongia pista, which was described from the similar Maotianshan shale in 2003.
 The discovery was reported in the September issue of the Scientific Reports.

 The generic name is derived from Latin words, lenis, meaning soft or smooth, or gentle, attributing to the smooth unarmoured body; ambulatrix, meaning walker.
 The specific name is in honour of the German zoologist Friedrich Wilhelm Heinrich Alexander von Humboldt, after whose name was established the Alexander von Humboldt Foundation, which funded the research.